jessforsyth/IVEN-Code/Batch Process (MATLAB)/README- INSTRUCTIONS.txt

 Currently we have only developed the batch processing method in MATLAB as this method appeared to be the most intensive when analysing large numbers of cells.

+Post-analysis figure inspection NOTE:
+-If you want to inspect the .fig files after running the batch process version of IVEN, please do the following. openfig('filename.fig') %make sure you're in the correct directory of the file f=gcf;
+set(f,'visible','on')   %this step is required because when the fig files were created, their visibility was set to 'off' to prevent lost of windows.